Michelle Troconis Dumps Fotis Dulos As The Search For Jennifer Dulos Continues

 Michelle Troconis and Fotis Dulos have called it quits.
 The pair are former lovers and the primary suspects in the case involving missing Connecticut mother Jennifer Dulos, who is Fotis Dulos’s estranged wife.
 Earlier this month, Troconis took off in a U-Haul after removing the last of the belongings she had at the large Farmington home she and Fotis shared for the past couple of years, according to The Advocate.

-Despite the fact that it appears Troconis is now trying to distance herself from Fotis, law enforcement believes that the pair of them together had something to do with the disappearance of Jennifer.
-Originally, it appeared that the pair were in it together and even came up with alibi notes which allowed them both to keep their stories straight when talking to the press or the police.
-However, as the evidence continues to stack up against them, they don’t seem to be as interested in protecting one another legally.
+Despite the fact that Troconis is apparently now trying to distance herself from Fotis, law enforcement believes that the pair had something to do with the disappearance of Jennifer.
+Originally, it appeared that both of them were in it together and even came up with alibi notes which allowed them to keep their stories straight when talking to the press or the police.
+However, as the evidence continues to stack up against these two, they don’t seem to be as interested in legally protecting one another.

 Troconis has become known for flip flopping her statements.
 She previously said that she and Fotis were at home together on the night that Jennifer went missing on May 26, but later recanted that alibi, as The Inquisitr previously reported.